kubesphere/kubeeye/README.md

 ## What KubeEye can do

-- KubeEye validates your workloads yaml specs against industry best practice, helps you make your cluster stable.
+- KubeEye audits cluster resources with Kubernetes best practices, to make cluster stable.
 - KubeEye can find problems of your cluster control plane, including kube-apiserver/kube-controller-manager/etcd, etc.
 - KubeEye helps you detect all kinds of node problems, including memory/cpu/disk pressure, unexpected kernel error logs, etc.